FabioB99/Airbnb_Dashboard/README.md

 <br>

 **Section 1: Load libraries**<br>
 This part of the code is used to load in the used datasets (mentioned above) and the prediction model.
-In addition, some basic layoute settings (ex. to adjust the header) are done right at the beginning of the program.
+In addition, some basic layout settings (ex. to adjust the header) are done right at the beginning of the program.
 <br>

 **Section 2: Additional preparation**<br>